ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 `>>> import PyQt5`

 ==> This should not return any errors.
-If it does, try the step III.b!
+If it does, try step III.b!

 ## b.
 Qt not found!